 Many times, people are familiar with the term “guardian” in the context of someone to care for minor children, whether it be a parent or other adult who is responsible for the child.
-However, in modern context, the term is most appropriately a reference to someone who is appointed with the help of a lawyer to care for an incapacitated adult in a guardianship in Texas including Dallas, Houston, Fort Worth, Austin and San Antonio.
+However, in modern context, the term is most appropriately a reference to someone who is appointed with the help of a lawyer to care for an incapacitated adult in a guardianship in Texas.

-However, this automatic provision does not relate to money or property to which minor children may become entitled.
+The automatic provision of parents as guardians does not relate to money or property to which minor children may become entitled.
 For instance, if a child inherits property from a parent or grandparent, the law presumes that the minor is not capable of handling the money for himself.
 Likewise, the law does not provide any automatic provision for a parent to serve as the guardian of the estate to manage the money for the children.
 Instead, in this instance, a Probate Court would have to appoint a guardian of the estate to manage money for a minor child.

 In the event that a minor child’s parents both die or relinquish their parental rights, then the Probate Court would be required to appoint a guardian of both the person and estate of the minor child.
 In this instance, the law does not recognize any automatic provisions for determining a guardian to care for the minor children.